eugenetriguba/online-courses/Laracasts/simple-rules-for-simpler-code.md

 we have in the controller since they don't really belong there.

-Furthermore if validation failed, you'd want that method to throw an exception which you could then catch right there or have a dedicated error handler.
+Furthermore if validation failed, you'd want that method to throw an exception which you could catch right there or have a dedicated error handler.
 ```php
 public function store()
 {